A strategy is not a plan, it’s a theory on how you’re going to win.

 It’s all about creating unstoppable synergy.

-A competitor might be able to easily copy one moat, but copying all three and knowing which ones to copy is what creates your competitive advantage.
+A competitor might be able to copy one moat easily, but copying all three and knowing which ones to copy creates your competitive advantage.

 As you map out which moats make sense for your business to win, this is nothing more than a theory.
-The goal is to be confident about your theory on how you’re going to win.
+The goal is to be confident about your theory on how you will win.

-Now, it’s time for you to roll up your sleeves and take action.
+Now, it’s time to roll up your sleeves and act.

-Once you’re clear on “how to win,” you need to make sure you have the right capabilities in your company to win.
+Once you’re clear on “how to win,” you must ensure you have the right capabilities in your company to win.

 First off, what’s a capability?